Public Banking is the ONLY way for cities such as San Francisco and Seattle to fully divest their bank accounts from fossil fuels.

 So now along with promoting individual divestment, the Divestment Team's goal for institutional divestment is getting the City of Santa Rosa to start a public bank.

-Public banks are widespread in Europe and other parts of the world.
+Public banks are widespread in Europe, Asia and other parts of the world.
 For instance, 40% of banks in Germany are public banks.
 However public banks are virtually unknown in the US.
 Ironically, the only public bank in the US is the Bank of North Dakota.

 In addition to being able to divest from fossil fuel industries, there are huge local benefits: